Skip to content

 Rooftop parking lots offer more than utility — they can also be fashion statements, attracting more visitors or tenants and increasing property value.
 For example, attractive rooftop views can add to the parking experience, making the lot a more desirable place for people to park.

-Also, to make your rooftop parking lot appealing to pedestrians and drivers and protect vehicles from hail, heat, UV radiation, and weather conditions, you can install shade structures.
+You can also install rooftop shade structures to make your rooftop parking lot appealing to pedestrians and drivers and protect vehicles from hail, heat, UV radiation, and weather conditions.
 Shade structures provide both protective and aesthetic benefits to your parking lot.

 Step 11: Obtain Needed Sustainable Design Features and Get Accreditation

-If your rooftop parking lot is part of a building — for example, an office complex — you can get the LEED accreditation from the U.S. Green Building Council (USGBC) to certify your parking facility as sustainable, green and energy-efficient.
-If you’re designing a rooftop parking lot for a standalone parking garage, you may not be able to obtain a LEED accreditation.
+If your rooftop parking lot is part of a building — for example, an office complex — you can consider LEED accreditation from the U.S. Green Building Council (USGBC) to certify your parking facility as sustainable, green and energy-efficient.
+If you’re designing a rooftop parking lot for a stand-alone parking garage, you may not be able to obtain a LEED accreditation.
 Still, you can earn specific green parking certifications by introducing sustainable design features into your garage and rooftop parking lot design.

 Some features that can qualify a project for sustainability certifications include adding solar panel shade structures and water-efficient landscaping on the roof.
 You can find more on the USGBC website.